yuta-ubiquitous/pyMagician/README.md

 # pyMagician
-Module for using irMagician via serial
+Python module for using irMagician via serial port